Cookie consent

 We welcome students with training in chemistry, physics, electrical engineering, applied mathematics, or computer science, especially those interested in NMR, analytical chemistry, chemical kinetics, hyperpolarization, and emerging quantum sensing measurement methods.

-What you would work on (current focus projects): 1) HyperFlux: pyruvate-to-lactate conversion in cells Develop hyperpolarized NMR methods to quantitatively measure metabolic and transmembrane fluxes in cell cultures without radioactive tracers.
+Current focus projects: 1) HyperFlux: pyruvate-to-lactate conversion in cells; Develop hyperpolarized NMR methods to quantitatively measure metabolic and transmembrane fluxes in cell cultures without radioactive tracers.
 Work includes hyperpolarization chemistry (PHIP/SABRE), benchtop NMR, kinetic modeling, automation, and data analysis of real-time metabolic readouts.
-2) Hyperpolarized Xe-129 relaxometry for fragment-based drug discovery Build a low-field, magnetometry-compatible platform where hyperpolarized xenon reports on fragment–protein binding via relaxation and exchange.
+2) Hyperpolarized Xe-129 relaxometry for fragment-based drug discovery; Build a low-field, magnetometry-compatible platform where hyperpolarized xenon reports on fragment–protein binding via relaxation and exchange.
 Projects span assay design, relaxometry models, signal processing, data analysis, and benchmarking against orthogonal biophysical methods.
-Skills you will develop NMR spectroscopy and relaxometry · chemical kinetics and quantitative modeling · hyperpolarization workflows · low-field instrumentation · MATLAB/Python simulation and data analysis.
-How to apply / contact Email: barskiy AT miami DOT edu
+Skills you will develop: NMR spectroscopy and relaxometry; chemical kinetics and quantitative modeling; hyperpolarization workflows; low-field instrumentation; MATLAB/Python simulation and data analysis.
+How to apply / contact: Email: barskiy AT miami DOT edu